+Design Scenario

-Design Scenario You are an occupational therapist.
+You are an occupational therapist.
 You have a client who wants a low-cost assistive device to help them perform a specific task related to hand mobility.
 Before you design the device, you will need to understand the situation and needs of your client (the user).
 After a prototype is designed, you will then improve it based on user testing and feedback.

+Design Problem

-Design Problem Design a device that meets the needs of a specific user.
+Design a device that meets the needs of a specific user.

 - 2. Introduce the building materials and the process for getting and distributing supplies.
-Let students know if there will be any constraints during prototyping, such as a materials budget or time limit for building. - 3.
-Place students in teams of three to four and distribute the Sample User Cards. - Each team should take one card.
-Either assign cards or allow them to choose a card they are interested in.
+Let students know if there will be any constraints during prototyping, such as a materials budget or time limit for building. - Place students in teams of three to four and distribute the blank Sample User Cards.
+Let students know that they will be interviewing a user as a team, and give them an overview of this interview process.